Get early harvest tomatoes by planting these 10 fastest growing tomato varieties if you have a short growing season in your area.

 You could pick all of them and ripe green tomatoes indoors, and you will still enjoy juicy ripe tomato within a week or two.

-Do you have any favorite tomato variety you always grow every season?
-What is your gardening zone?
+Do you have any favourite early tomato variety that you grow every season?